ellnestam/cradle/README.md

 # Cradle

 A minimal Clojure plugin for Gradle.
-At the moment it's just able to launch swank though.
+At the moment it's just able to launch swank.

 ## Usage